tue-robotics/action_server/README.md

 ## Procedure

 Let's see what happens when a client sends a goal to the Action Server in a little more detail.

+### Client side

 Let's assume our client takes the high level natural language task *"Go to the kitchen, find a coke, and bring it to me."*
-With a good natural language parser, we can parse this to the following json object:
+With a good natural language parser, it can parse this to the following json object:
 ```json
 {
   "actions" :